 For those who will be using this LG Gram 17 for media consumption, a pair of 1.5W speakers makes for an intuitive experience, they are pretty loud and boasts well-balanced sound output.
 It’s worth mentioning that the Gram 17 generates a bit of heat near the back portion of the keyboard when performing intensive tasks.
 Also, the speakers get a little distorted at high volumes, but these issues are not unique to the Gram 17, though.

-The LG GRAM 17 (17Z90N) is a laptop created to be a workhorse.
+The Gram laptop is created to be a workhorse.
 It packs the latest 10th generation Intel Core i7-1065G7 processor, Iris graphics, 16GB of RAM, and 1TB NVMe SSD (slotted in two 512GB modules).
 This is the latest 2020 offering of the Gram 17, and it is more powerful enough for productivity.
-With these features, you can stream and download all the videos you want, run business spreadsheets and other tasks, but you won’t notice any stuttering or interruptions.
+With these features, you can stream and download all the videos you want, and run business spreadsheets and other tasks, but you won’t notice any stuttering or interruptions.
 The 16GB of memory certainly helps.

 Again, we expect the prices of laptops powered by 8th-generation Intel Core CPUs to drop as laptops powered by 10thgeneration chips hit the market, so now might be the perfect time to snag this unique, powerful thin-and-light LG Gram 17.